 It’s these smaller islands that made our trip to Seychelles so much more special!
 Take a look.

 4 – 5.
 Grande Soeur and Petite Soeur

 The sister islands Grande Soeur and Petite Soeur (Big Sister and Little Sister) are amongst the best-preserved and unspoiled islands in Seychelles.
 Both these islands escaped pretty much any form of development.
 The two islands are also home to a nesting sea turtle population.

 Petite Soeur is surrounded by a reef and can only be accessed when the sea is particularly calm.

 We spent a couple of hours on the Grande Soeur and had the best time ever.
-It’s an island with the very best of the Seychelles in one place.
-We went swimming in the travel-brochure-like beach, walked around the giant tortoises in the most amazing landscape one can imagine, had a bbq lunch on the beach, sat on a palm tree watching the passing boats, and paddled in the sea with hundreds of colourful fish swimming around our feet.
+It’s an island with the very best of Seychelles in one place.
+We went swimming on the beach that looked like a place that you only see in the travel brochures.
+We walked between giant tortoises in the most amazing landscape one can imagine, had a bbq lunch on the beach, sat on a palm tree watching boats in the distance, and paddled in the sea with hundreds of colorful fish swimming around our feet…